TomSmeets/quest-for-nothing/README.md

 # Version 1.0
 I'd like to release this someday, so keeping it very simple!

+- Share memory in quad_list (single quad list for ui and world)
 - Transition to "Entity"
 - Make Player an Entity
 - Player and monster are the same, except for AI logic and Input